 So how do you know when the time has come?
 Well typically scratches will appear on the surface of the pan first; however, more drastic signs like chips and cracks may appear.
 Following this, you will notice rust and corrosion.

 Factors like how often you use it, how long you’ve had it, what type of foods you’re cooking in it (high-acid foods will cause more corrosion), as well as whether or not food sticks to the surface.
 Also, if your pan has been sitting around collecting dust or if there are visible scratches on the surface then chances are good that your cast iron needs a major restoration or replacing.

 Cooking in a cast-iron pan can be dangerous if it is not maintained properly.
 In order to keep your food from being contaminated, you should know when to throw away the pan and get a new one.

-When you cook food in damaged cast iron, the iron will mix in your food, making it harmful for you.
+When you cook food in damaged cast iron, the iron will mix in your food, making it harmful to you.
 Your health and safety should always be your first priority, so if your cast iron is not able to perform to its highest standard it is time to replace it.

 Let’s take a closer look at why you should throw away a cast iron pan.

 Cooking with cast iron can be both fun and dangerous.
 Cooking food at high heat for long periods of time will cause the food to burn, and scraping to remove stuck particles may result in chipping the pan.
 If this is repeated over a long period of time, it can actually damage your pan irreparably.
 Unwanted iron traces in food can create serious hazards for your health if you continually use a damaged pan.
 So throw away your damaged cast iron so that you don’t get sick.

 2. When Cast-Iron Has Holes